MHaringa/insurancerating/docs/reference/edit_smoothing.md

 - variable:

   Character.
-The `x_cut` variable of the smoothing step to edit.
+The `model_variable` variable of the smoothing step to edit.

 - step: